Wuxia and Jianghu — Fairy Tale of the Adult World

 Characteristics of Wuxia.

-Wuxia, from the beginning, is about the civilian class.
+Wuxia, from the beginning, is about the civilian class in real life.

-Whoever follows the Wuxia spirit would be respected as the hero or Xia, with no specific ceremonies nor rules, or social status requirements.
+Whoever follows the Wuxia spirit would be respected as the hero or Xia, with no specific ceremonies, rules, or social status requirements.

-Most Wuxia heroes and stories have strong nationalist spirits.
+Most Wuxia stories and heroes have strong nationalist spirits.

-Wuxia novels are usually set in certain historic backgrounds, mostly an era with incapable government, or full of wars.
+Wuxia novels are usually set in specific historical backgrounds, mostly an era with an incapable government or full of wars.

-Compared to Realism literature, Wuxia is more focused to praise the good sides of humanity, such as brotherhood, pure romance, faith, big love to mankind, etc.
+Compared to Realism literature, Wuxia is more focused on praising the good sides of humanity, such as brotherhood, pure romance, faith, big love for humankind, etc.

-Endings of Wuxia generally represent the rule which good and evil will always be rewarded, even though countless difficulties and sufferings are in the middle.
+The endings of Wuxia generally represent the rule that good and evil will always be rewarded, even though countless difficulties and sufferings are in the middle.

-Heroes in Wuxia, no matter how much they accomplished, would always end up living in Jianghu seclusively, instead of serving the royals.
+No matter how much they accomplished, Heroes in Wuxia would always end up living in Jianghu seclusively instead of serving the royals.